Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 - Magnitude Source
 - Status

 I highlighted a couple pieces of data that we will use in this example: latitude, longitude, and magnitude.
-The first two are the geo coordinates of the earthquake.
+The first two are the geo coordinates locating the earthquake on the globe.

 Scroll to the bottom of the data.
-There is more than 23,000 earthquakes recorded here!
-That's a lot of data.
-Mabe too much to show on the screen.
+There is more than 23,000 earthquakes recorded here, that's a lot of data!
+This is too much to show on the screen.
 Imagine 23,000 circles...
 Might be hard to understand what was going on.
-It may also caus performance issues.
+It may also cause performance issues, since you would creating another 23,000 SVG objects that need to be rendered.

-You need to filter this data to show a reasonable number of data points.
+You should filter this data to show a reasonable number of data points.
 I experimented a bit and found that displaying all of the earthquakes with a magnitude greater than 7 showed a reasonable number of quakes.

+This might also make sense since magnitude 7 earthquakes are serious enough to be of interest.

 Add the following below the line that loads the earthquake data: